Write the backend worker

 Now that you have written the worker, add the name of the worker function to the build_uws_config call in your Config class, as mentioned in Add UWS configuration options.
 It should be passed as the value of the worker argument.

 This argument should be the name of the backend worker function as a string.
-In the above example, it would be "worker".
+In the above example, it would be "example".
 It is not the function itself, just the name of the function as a Python string.

 Build the backend worker Docker image